Jtnqr/Mobile-Legends-on-EXTSD/README.md

 3. Put the script into magisk service.d directory /data/adb/service.d.
 4. Restart to get it mounted.
 5. Open **ml_log.txt** on /sdcard to see errors.

+## Todo

+1. Making this a magisk module.
+2. Add your requests to Issues.

 ## Credits
 - Kudos for compiled ARM64 bindfs to [Irfan Latif](https://android.stackexchange.com/questions/217741/how-to-bind-mount-a-folder-inside-sdcard-with-correct-permissions) post in Android Enthusiasts.